Animal Services

 Together we will stop these unwanted litters.

-For reporting a dead animal on City boulevards only, please call Customer Service at 519-631-1680, press 0 or email: [email protected]
+If a deceased animal is found on City property, please call Customer Service at 519-631-1680, press 0 or email: [email protected]

 Raccoons are incredibly intelligent creatures who have learned to adapt to the urban landscape.